larsonmars/sysvars/README.md

 - For Os 1.3: add detection for CPUs > 68020 and at least the 68882
 - Make use of boards.library and identify.library if available for even more expansions.
 - Make a WinUAE/FS-UAE-based test suite for automated tests (CI/CD-like)

+[^1]: 68080 (Vampire) detection is implemented.
+On OS 1.3 and below, CPUs > 68020 are currently detected as 68020.
+[^2]: On OS 1.3 and below, all FPUs are detected as 68881.
+[^3]: Workbench 2.0 and above
+[^4]: UAE is detected via the uae.resource, which is only there if a virtual hard drive or another UAE expansion to be enabled.
+Thus, detection will fail on floppy-only-unexpanded Amiga configurations.
+[^5]: Some beta cores might not have a valid core revision, in which case ``$VampireCoreRev`` is set to "N/A"
+[^6]: Currently only the original 1.2 is supported.
+1.48 and 1.49 have problems with the macros